sejinkay/acebook-MVP/README.md

 As a User
 I can click an update button
 so that i can update my own existing posts

-Additional user stories:
-As a User
-I would like to see a pop up message so that i know my post has been removed

-As a User
-I would like to see a pop up message so that i know my post has been updated
 ```
 <img src="./project-img/diagram01.jpg">